toddmotto/angularjs-styleguide/README.md

 	 ```

 	 *Why?*
-	 - Without isolating a templating directive, "scope soup" may ensure (see **[Controllers](#controllers)** for more).
-The negative effects become even more pronounced in the case of directives because they can be placed anywhere in the DOM tree no matter $scope lineage that awaits.
-In addition to giving the directive the benefit of two way bindings, isolating its scope provides certainty and clarity as to template's context in play.
+	 - The negative effects of "scope soup" (see **[Controllers](#controllers)** for more) become even more pronounced in the case of directives because they can be placed anywhere in the DOM tree no matter the `$scope` lineage that awaits.
+Isolating its scope provides certainty and clarity as to template's context in play.
 	 - Attribute directives, like `ng-click` and `ng-show`, frequently manipulate the DOM or provide other behavior peripheral to data flow and view management.
 Restricting templating directives to type `'E'` clearly distinguishes them from attribute directives.
 	 - componant directives